Marathon world record-holder Kelvin Kiptum, who was set to be a superstar, has died in a car crash

 Kiptum was the first man to run the marathon in under 2 hours, 1 minute in an official race when he set the world record of 2:00.35 in Chicago in October, beating the mark of fellow Kenyan and marathon great Eliud Kipchoge.
 He set the record in just his third top-level marathon.

-Kiptum was due to compete at the Rotterdam Marathon in April, which would have been his first event since breaking the world record.
+Kiptum and Kipchoge were expected to provide an enticing all-Kenyan battle for marathon gold in Paris.
+Kiptum was due to start his season at the Rotterdam Marathon in April, which would have been his first event since breaking the world record.

 World Athletics president Sebastian Coe was one of the first to offer his condolences in a statement on X, formerly Twitter.